 We found it fascinating to see the cells, including the rough toilet and sink that required water to be brought up and poured in through a tank outside the cell in order to use.

-Our kids were thoroughly creeped out by the story our guide told us of the man sentenced to hang who, with his last breath, protested his innocence saying that if he was indeed hanged unfairly, the courthouse clock would never again display the correct time.
+Our kids were thoroughly creeped out by the story our guide told us.
+Legend has it that a man sentenced to hang protested his innocence to his last breath, saying that if he was indeed hanged unfairly, the courthouse clock would never again display the correct time.
 According to our guide, the clock indeed never again worked correctly.

 Don’t forget to check out the cute photo opp right outside the museum.